 In 2019, Harris County Engineering Department committed to moving towards a "greener fleet" whenever vehicles were replaced or new vehicles were acquired.
-As a result of adding 22 more efficient vehicles to the Fleet in calendar year 2019, HCED has realized a fleet-wide average 25% increase in the EPA Estimated City MPG, 14% increase in Highway MPG, and 17% increase in the Combined MPG.
+As result of adding 22 more efficient vehicles to the Fleet in calendar year 2019, HCED has realized a fleet-wide average 25% increase in the EPA Estimated City MPG, 14% increase in Highway MPG, and 17% increase in the Combined MPG.
 As department staff drove an average of 2.5 million miles/year over the last two years, the increases in fuel efficiency have surely led to a decrease in local air pollution impact.
 The Engineering Department intends to continue looking for opportunities to continue to green the county's fleet as vehicles are replaced in upcoming years.
-HCED is currently in the procurement stages of the Future EV Fleet.
-HCED's plan is to acquire 9 EV's (4 vans - Ford Transit and 5 trucks - Ford F-150 Lightnings) and infrastructure of charging stations for these vehicles.